tairasoul/VAProxy.SpeedrunningUtils/README.md

 Command is the command to send.
 Do not put this key-value pair in if you don't want to send anything.

+The commands you can send are found [here](https://github.com/LiveSplit/LiveSplit/blob/master/src/LiveSplit.Core/Server/CommandServer.cs#L155).

+Each `case "string":` line represents a command.
+The text in quotes is the command.

 addToLayout means it will be added to your LiveSplit layout.
 This will replace whatever you have at that index with this split name.

 addToLayout defaults to false.